 When someone witnesses a crime, that person's memory of the details of the crime is very important in catching the suspect.
-Because memory is so fragile, witnesses can be easily (and often accidentally) misled due to the problem of suggestibility.
+Because memory is so fragile, witnesses can be easily (and often accidentally) misled due the problem of to suggestibility.
 Suggestibility describes the effects of misinformation from external sources that leads to the creation of false memories.
-In the fall of 2002, there was a sniper in the DC area.
-These shootings went on in a variety of places for over three weeks.
+In the fall of 2002, a sniper in the DC area shot people at a gas station, leaving Home Depot, and walking down the street.
+These attacks went on in a variety of places for over three weeks and resulted in the deaths of ten people.
 During this time, as you can imagine, people were terrified to leave their homes, go shopping, or even walk through their neighborhoods.
 Police officers and the FBI worked frantically to solve the crimes, and a tip hotline was set up.
 Law enforcement received over 140,000 tips, which resulted in approximately 35,000 possible suspects (Newseum, n.d.).

-Most of the tips were dead ends until a white van was spotted at the site of one of the shootings.
+Most of the tips were dead ends, until a white van was spotted at the site of one of the shootings.
 The police chief went on national television with a picture of the white van.
 After the news conference, several other eyewitnesses called to say that they too had seen a white van fleeing from the scene of the shooting.
 At the time, there were more than 70,000 white vans in the area.
 Police officers, as well as the general public, focused almost exclusively on white vans because they believed the eyewitnesses.
 Other tips were ignored.
 When the suspects were finally caught, they were driving a blue sedan.